lassik/srfi-170/srfi/chibi-scheme/README.md

 implementation, note aux.c for some unexported magic like (errno) and (set-errno), and common.scm for Scheme code shared by both.

-As of initial release, it includes a very minimal implementation of the pre-release timespec SRFI as a disjoint type in 174.sld.
+This includes a very minimal implementation of the pre-release timespec SRFI as a disjoint type in 174.sld.